 Looking at the services that existing Technology Providers (EMI, IGE) are currently providing to their affiliated Product Teams, EGI.eu will have to decide which of these services should be further sustained at which level, and which will have to discontinue with the end of EMI and IGE.

 The predecessor document [EMIPlan] provides a first set of services including their definition; Appendix C recaptures these services.
-Table XXXX provides an overview of how EGI.eu is planning to integrate some of these services into its portfolio.
+Table 2 provides an overview of how EGI.eu is planning to integrate some of these services into its portfolio.